 A herniated disc may occur suddenly in connection with an acute injury.
 An auto accident, an ill-advised heavy lifting mishap at work, or a slip and fall can dislodge the vertebrae and place a disc under sudden, extreme pressure.
 But herniated discs can also develop gradually, often beginning as bulging discs.
 An aging disc is likely to lose hydration over time.
 This causes it to flatten and bulge, straining the facet joints and placing the annulus fibrosus under extra stress.

 Herniated disc symptoms can vary in type, location, and intensity.
 They can occur anywhere along the spinal column -- but they most frequently strike the lumbar spine in the lower back, an area subjected to an especially heavy load.
 Neck or back pain are common complaints, especially if the inflammatory substances in the nucleus pulposus irritate the nerve tissue.
 Nerve compression from a herniated disc can also affect the arms (in the case of a cervical disc) or legs (in the case of a lumbar disc).
 You may experience pain, numb areas, pins-and-needles sensations, or loss of motor function in the affected extremity.

 A herniated disc may bring to mind frightening visions of major, invasive back or neck surgery, including spinal decompression or fusion procedures that alter your spine permanently.
 Luckily, most cases of herniated discs don't call for such extreme measures.
 Here at Hogan Chiropractic, we provide non-surgical treatment methods that can give you the same degree of relief, and in some cases, even greater relief than surgery might give you.
-Our safe, non-invasive herniated disc treatment techniques include:
+Our safe, non-invasive herniated disc treatment in Sugar Land techniques include:

 Monday: 8:00am – 6:00pm